What are the different types of magic? (pt 1)

-The first way of categorising magic, is the scale/size of the performance and the audience who watch it.
+The first way of categorising magic is the scale/size of the performance and the audience who watch it.
 My preferred form of magic is close up magic, which can also go by a few other names such as table magic, mix and mingle magic or roving magic.
 There are other names, but these are the most recognisable names that clients and magicians use to describe the nature of the performance.

 All of those types of performance have one thing in common, and that is how close the audience is to the magic, hence close-up magic.
-Each performance will only be to a few people at once, up to around twenty in a standing situation, though it can be more if there is a big table everyone is sitting at, but then you’re moving into the middle ground of performing styles.
+Each performance will only be to a few people at once, up to around twenty in a standing situation.
+However, it can be more if there is a big table everyone is sitting at, but then you’re moving into the middle ground of performing styles.
 Magicians doing close up magic will often perform for the longest time as they will go to every table at an event, or try to perform to every person at the event as they walk around amongst the crowd.

-In between these two types of performers there is the middle ground of parlour magic, also known as cabaret magic or stand-up magic.
+In between these two types of performers, there is the middle ground of parlour magic, also known as cabaret magic or stand-up magic.
 The audiences for this size of performance tend to be between twenty and close to a hundred.
-The magician is unlikely to have a microphone, relying on their own voice to perform.
+The magician is unlikely to have a microphone, relying on their voice to perform.

 Each type of performing has different strengths and weakness, with different challenges to overcome in order to succeed.
-The magic effects that work for one type of performer, will not always work for the others.
-It’s very difficult to do a card trick so that it entertains thousands of people all at once, and you can’t carry a zig-zag illusion from table to table at a gala dinner.
+The magic effects that work for one type of performer will not always work for the others.
+It’s challenging to do a card trick so that it entertains thousands of people all at once, and you can’t carry a zig-zag illusion from table to table at a gala dinner.
 There is a lot of overlap with the two extreme types of magic and the middle ground of parlour magic.

 The other difference is the length of the overall performance.
 A stage magician may perform for up to two hours, or longer in some cases, sometimes with an interval in the middle of the show.
 A parlour magic show would be unlikely to go past an hour and would be at least half an hour long.
-A close up magician may only perform for fifteen to twenty minutes at each table or for each group of guests, but will probably perform for at least a few hours.
+A close-up magician may only perform for fifteen to twenty minutes at each table or for each group of guests, but will probably perform for at least a few hours.
 The longest performance I’ve heard of is eight hours straight, which beats my record of five hours, and that was plenty exhausting I can tell you!